You went to your trial

-If you win your appeal against your conviction your sentence will no longer apply.
+If you win your appeal against your conviction, your sentence will no longer apply and you may be able to get compensation.

 If you win your appeal against your sentence it will be reduced.

-You may get any legal costs paid back (eg a solicitor’s fee) and you may be able to get compensation.
+The court may decide that you can get any legal costs paid back (eg a solicitor’s fee).

 If you lose your appeal, your original conviction will stay the same, but you may be able to appeal again.
-Get legal advice about making another appeal.
+You may be ordered to pay extra costs.

 You should contact the magistrates’ court that passed the sentence or convicted you.
 This applies if: